jayozer/snackswap_comics/README.md

 > **Making dental health about the glow-up, one roast at a time.**

-Roast My Snack is an AI-powered app that transforms photos of snacks into 4-panel comics where **DR. DRIP** — a molar tooth with Gen-Z energy — roasts your snack's "aesthetic threat level" to your smile.
+Roast My Snack is an AI-powered app that transforms photos of snacks into 4-panel comics where **DR. HAWLEY** — a molar tooth with Gen-Z energy — roasts your snack's "aesthetic threat level" to your smile.
 We reframe dental health as **vanity**, not lectures, because teens care more about yellow teeth than cavities.

 <p align="center">
   <a href="https://www.poppykidsdental.com">